One key decision and one non-decision came out of the Florida High School Activities Association Board of Directors meeting Friday.

 Starling and principals from small, public schools said it was not fair that their schools are restricted by zones, while private schools have open enrollment and (sometimes) financial scholarships.

 A recent survey revealed that 64 percent of Florida's principals favored splitting private schools from public.

-Several board members said they were not comfortable making such an important decision without more time to gather information, and postponed the vote.
+Several board memebrs said they were not comfortable making such a big decision without more time to gather information, and postponed the vote.

 Other new rules and decisions made Friday include:

-A move to six classes next year, A to 6A.
-Class A schools will be those not playing football (now called Class B).
+Schools will be classified next year in six classes, A to 6A.
+Class A schools are those non-football playing schools (now called Class B).
 In all sports but basketball, A and 2A schools will play together.

-The FHSAA said it is running short of money (because of legal fees and a court judgment against it) and will raise its membership fees 150 to 200 percent (up to $1,000) and increase playoff ticket prices (from $3 to $4 for district tournaments).
+The FHSAA said it is running short of money (because of legal fees and a court judgment against it) and will raise its membership fees 150 to 200 percent (up to $1,000) and increase playoff ticket prices (from $3 to $4 for districts).